0x1ance/WeMakeAppCodingTestLance/README.md

 ## Known Issues

 1. The projected is deployed to heroku on https://we-make-app-coding-test-lance.herokuapp.com/, but there's some issue of running appolo micro server on heroku therefore the scraper && graphql is not working.
-Have to use local environment for testing.
+Have to use local environment for testing through yarn dev

 ## Improvement Expected